FAQs

 Since 2016, AREA 506 has brought all of these things together to create engaging experiences and engaged New Brunswickers.

-We sure are — it’s the 10th Anniversary!
-Mark your calendars for August 1, 2 & 3, 2025.
+We sure are — it’s the 11th one!
+Mark your calendars for July 30 — August 2, 2026.

 The Festival pops up in the space beside the Waterfront Container Village at Pugsley Terminal.
 You may also know it as ‘the parking lot immediately adjacent to the AREA 506 Waterfront Container Village’ at 85 Water St. There’ll be a big tent — you won’t miss it.

-Bring your grown-up with you to the gate, we’ll check everyone’s IDs and get you situated.
+Kids, bring your grown-up with you to the gate, we’ll check everyone’s IDs and get you situated.
 Everyone receives a wristband at the gate.

 There is no parking available on-site, but our friends at TD Station have graciously offered their parking lot to festival attendees over the weekend.
 If that doesn’t work for you, uptown Saint John has tonnes of available parking options in garages and on-street.
 You could also park at one of the pickup points and take the free ANBL Safe Ride shuttle.